icecream17/atom-update-backlog/Languages.md

 ### Doesn't have any tree-sitter dependency for some reason

-Most of these are here because they haven't been updated in years
+Most of these haven't been updated in years

 These are ignored in the progress count since the issue doesn't apply